dasunpubudumal/devstats/README.md

 ```
 You must get a personal access token from github.

+**Note**: This must be improved to fetch configurations from a cloud configuration store at runtime.
+Storing configurations within the codebase is a severe vulnerability.

 8. Create a `CacheConfig` class and add this this bean configuration for server side caching.

 ```java